Mothership (Dance Gavin Dance album)

 Mothership is the seventh studio album by American rock band Dance Gavin Dance, released on October 7, 2016, on Rise Records.
 The album serves as a follow-up the group's sixth studio album, Instant Gratification (2015), and is their second consecutive studio release with the same consistent line-up.
 The album was produced by Kris Crummett.
-Upon its release, the album sold over 19,000 copies within its first week in retail, debuting at No. 13 on the Billboard 200.
+Upon its release, the album sold over 19,000 copies within its first week in retail, debuting at number 13 on the Billboard 200.

 The album was supported by four singles; "Chucky Vs. The Giant Tortoise", "Betrayed by the Game", "Young Robot", and "Inspire the Liars".
 To promote the album, the band embarked on the Mothership Tour, which consisted of two North American legs and one European leg, and toured on the 2017 Vans Warped Tour.
 On June 28, 2019, the band released an instrumental version of the album to streaming and digital download platforms.